NORTHWICK PARK COMMUNITY GARDEN

 Harvest & Produce

-With this project, our goal is to promote great opportunities for everyone to learn how food is grown, harvested and eaten.
+The garden is essentially an outdoor classroom for everyone to learn how food is grown, harvested and eaten.

-When the garden area is populated with trees and plants, and ready to welcome small groups (schools, private or corporate volunteers), we would like to offer practical experiences.
+With the garden area populated with trees and plants, we welcome small groups (schools, private or corporate volunteers), and offer practical experiences.
 This includes plant and fruit identification sessions, fruit tree pruning, sessions on how to choose your fruit tree, how to eat fruit and cook with it (e.g. make jam!).
 Our list of things to do is ever growing...

 With access to permaculture and gardening expertise, including a solid support network, we believe people can become empowered by their own abilities and gain the confidence to create something that will blossom in nature and taste delicious on their dinner plate.